-- identifying all hazardous substances within their area and recording with a COSHH inventory - ensuring material safety data sheets are available for reference - ensuring that assessments are recorded - supporting the assessment process and its outcome by ensuring that any necessary control measures and / or resource requirement are met. - monitoring employee compliance with assessments and identified control measures - ensuring that any untoward incidents involving hazardous substances are reported, investigated and managed apropiatly - attending internal training to enable them to undertake their role as COSHH assessor - carrying out assessments and developing appropriate control measures and safe systems of work - reporting any health surveillance requirements to the Center Manager c.
-Contractors
+- Identifying all hazardous substances within their area and recording with a COSHH inventory. - Ensuring material safety data sheets are available for reference. - Ensuring that assessments are recorded. - Supporting the assessment process and its outcome by ensuring that any necessary control measures and / or resource requirement are met. - Monitoring employee compliance with assessments and identified control measures. - Ensuring that any untoward incidents involving hazardous substances are reported, investigated and managed appropriately. - Attending internal training to enable them to undertake their role as COSHH assessor. - Carrying out assessments and developing appropriate control measures and safe systems of work. - Reporting any health surveillance requirements to the Centre Manager.

+Contractors are responsible for:

-Contractors will be responsible for the materials and chemicals they bring on site and the COSHH risk assessments that are associated.
-BF Adventure may ask for copies of the contracts policyEmployees have a responsibility to:
+- The materials and chemicals they bring onto site - COSHH risk assessments that are associated with the above. - Providing BF Adventure with copies of the contracts policy if asked.